-Data transfer to Google is carried out in accordance with Articles 45 and 28 GDPR.
-You will find details above under Google Analytics.
-We use Google Maps to improve user convenience for our website.
-It is therefore based on Article 6 (1) sentence 1 lit. (f) GDPR.
-Our legitimate interest is to optimize our website and make it as user-friendly as possible.
+Data transfer to Google is carried out in accordance with Articles 45 GDPR.
+You will find details on this in the section above for Google Analytics.
+We use Google Maps to improve user comfort for our website.
+The data processing relating to the activated Google Maps service is only carried out with your consent and therefore based on Article 6 (1) (a) GDPR.
+Of course, you can withdraw your consent anytime for the future.

 No automated decision-making

-We will not carry out an automated decision-making process, including profiling, pursuant to Article 22 (1) and (4) GDPR.
+We will not carry out any automated decision-making process, including profiling, pursuant to Article 22 (1) and (4) GDPR.

 Data transfers to third parties